Aashutosh1512/Netflix_analysis-/README.md

 [Netflix Dashboard - Tableau](https://public.tableau.com/app/profile/sharif.athar/viz/NetflixShowsMoviesDashboard/Dashboard1)

-- **Business Problem:** Netflix wants to gather useful insights on their shows and movies for their subscribers through their datasets.
-The issue is, they are working with too much data (approximately 82k rows of data combined) and are unsure how to effectively analyze and extract meaningful insights from it.
-They need a robust and scalable data analytics solution to handle the vast amount of data and uncover valuable patterns and trends.
+- **Business Problem:** Netflix seeks actionable insights from their extensive dataset of shows and movies (approximately 82k rows).
+The challenge lies in effectively analyzing this vast data to uncover meaningful patterns and trends for their subscribers

-- **How I Plan On Solving the Problem:** In helping Netflix gather valuable insights from their extensive movies and shows dataset, I will be utilizing SQL and a data visualization tool like Tableau to extract relevant information, and conduct insightful analyses.
-By leveraging SQL's functions, I can uncover key metrics such as viewer ratings, popularity trends, genre preferences, and viewership patterns.
-Once the data has been extracted and prepared, I will leverage Tableau to present the findings.
-This will allow for interactive exploration of the data, enabling stakeholders at Netflix to gain actionable insights through visually appealing charts, graphs, and interactive visualizations.
-I plan on creating a dynamic dashboard in Tableau that enables users to delve into specific movie genres, viewer demographics, or geographical regions.
+- **How I Plan On Solving the Problem:**  I propose utilizing SQL and Tableau for data analytics.
+Using SQL's functions, I'll extract key metrics like viewer ratings, genre preferences, and viewership patterns.
+Tableau will then be employed to present findings through interactive visualizations, allowing stakeholders to explore data dynamically.
+The end goal is a user-friendly Tableau dashboard offering insights into specific genres, viewer demographics, and geographical regions.

 ## Questions I Wanted To Answer From the Dataset: